Molterous/feature_walkthrough/README.md

 ## Getting Started

-Sure!
-Here's a GitHub README file that includes detailed information about your `WalkthroughWidget` implementation:

----

 # Walkthrough Widget for Flutter

 A flexible and customizable Flutter widget designed to display overlay walk_throughs or tutorials.
 This widget allows you to highlight specific areas of the app, guiding users through important features with informative step-by-step tutorials.
 The widget automatically adjusts its position and appearance based on the screen layout, ensuring a smooth and intuitive onboarding experience.